Setting up Blackhole/Holdout Testing

 If you plan to send a large number of messages to this blackhole address, you may wish to configure the blackhole email address (at the server level) so that these messages are automatically deleted in order to avoid exceeding any storage limits your email provider may have.

 Within your campaign, add an A/B test to the email template you would like to test.
-This is done by clicking the email item to expand it and then clicking on the "Add A/B Test" button to the right of the item.
+This is done by clicking the email item to expand the edit panel, and then clicking on the Turn into A/B test button to the right of the item.

 The ‘blackhole’ part comes next, in the customization…